sanjsohal/modern-ticketing-system/ENVIRONMENT_SETUP.md

 For production deployments, set environment variables in your CI/CD platform:

+### Vercel
+**Important:** Vercel does NOT automatically use `.env.production` from your repository!

+1. Go to your Vercel project → Settings → Environment Variables
+2. Add each `VITE_*` variable manually
+3. Set appropriate environment scope (Production/Preview/Development)
+4. See `DEPLOYMENT.md` for detailed Vercel setup instructions

+### Netlify
+Add environment variables in the project dashboard under Settings → Environment Variables.

 ### GitHub Actions
 Add secrets in repository settings and use them in your workflow:
 ```yaml